Home Gyms – A Luxury and a Necessity

 Also consider the amount of free space that will be needed to perform your desired exercises.
 If you leave just enough space for your Bow-flex, and you intend to also do yoga and Pilates, you could find yourself stuck between a wall and a hard place.

 You should decorate and coordinate accordingly.
-While function is a key component of the gym, it also must be inviting and fit with the rest of your house design.
+While function is a key component of the gym, it also must be inviting space and fit with the rest of your house design.
 So, the third step in designing home gyms is to decide on the look and feel of the space.

 Posted in